Lean Agile Network (LAN), previously known as Agile Lunch, is bringing you the first-ever series of Agile Emergent Speaker featuring Nawaz Butt.

 The early results are encouraging, teams are adopting slower, but in a far more sustainable way.
 The collective intelligence of teams are improving.
 So is collaboration and respect.
 I’ll go through these results in detail, as well as the challenges still to come, of which many remain.

-My mission in life is to help technology knowledge workers be awesome at what they do.
+About Jeff: My mission in life is to help technology knowledge workers be awesome at what they do.
 Having been in the market since 1994, I have transitioned my initial passion for agile software engineering to provide advisory services to clients that want to thrive in a world of uncertainty and learning.

 Over the last several years I have been running an Agile/Lean transformation service to help clients move from command and control towards feedback and self organization.